getify/foi-lang/README.md

 //    and this is line two.
 ```

-If you want to collapse these new lines (and line-leading whitespace) into a single whitespace character, prefix the string literal with a `\`, like this:
+If you want to collapse new lines (and line trailing/leading whitespace) into a single whitespace character, prefix the string literal with a `\`, like this:

 ```java
 \"This is all on